Marc-Pienaar/GBIF_FWBON/README.md

 Quick description and example
 -----------------
 Due to the vast number of species in many taxon groups, manual downloading is too costly.
-So instead, the GBIF species and occurrence API (https://www.gbif.org/developer/species and https://www.gbif.org/developer/occurrence) is demonstrated here to automate the extraction of information.
-This series of simple standalone examples process data using the GBIF API python client.
+So instead, the GBIF API python client (https://www.gbif.org/tool/OlyoYyRbKCSCkMKIi4oIT/pygbif-gbif-python-client) is used here to automate the extraction and processing of information using simple exmaples.

 **1. TaxonMatch.py**